-Even people that find fault with ShopKeep are quick to point out how happy they are with the overall product—especially when it comes to customer service.
-The software is currently being used my many satisfied small businesses across the U.S. You can check out some testimonials on the ShopKeep website or visit the Apple App store to see what other users have said (the app has a 4 out 5 rating based on 298 ratings).
+Even people that find fault with ShopKeep are quick to point out how happy they are with the overall product--especially when it comes to customer service.
+The software is currently being used by many satisfied small businesses across the U.S. You can check out some testimonials on the ShopKeep website or visit the Apple App store to see what other users have said (the app has a 4 out 5 rating based on 416 ratings).

 - Positive Highlights - Most positive reviews highlight the worry-free offsite data storage, easy-to-use interface, great tech support, and easy tracking of sales.